 I used the old phone to call 911.
 Instead of an operator, I heard a recorded announcement: “Thank you for calling 911.
 Please be patient and remain on the line.
 Your current wait time is approximately ten minutes.”
 I held the phone away from my face and looked at the receiver as if it was a thing I’d never seen before.
 I could feel that my eyes were as huge as Nitram’s, and I was still breathing oddly as I said to him, “They want us to wait… it’s a recording…” and then we heard the sounds from the bathroom.

 It was a slight splashing of water, an almost quiet scraping of metal against porcelain.
 We turned to look back into the bathroom and a burp of fetid air escaped the small room as the shower curtain bulged upwards and the old woman’s hand reached up to clutch at the side of the tub.
-Two fingernails slid off of her waterlogged skin with the effort.
+The effort made two fingernails slide off of her waterlogged skin.